 Dr. Behnke was recognized worldwide as the authority on the classification of salmonids.
 His book, Trout and Salmon of North America, is considered the bible for trout and salmon identification, history and ecology.
 He wrote a regular conservation column for TROUT magazine for years.
 The Snake River fine-spotted subspecies of cutthroat trout, Oncorhynchus clarkii behnkei, was named in his honor.
 Dr. Behnke is also credited with rediscovering the previously believed extinct greenback cutthroat, Colorado’s state fish, as well as the thought to be extinct Bonneville Lahontan cutthroat.

-Without Dr. Behnke’s vision, knowledge and hard work, our understanding of wild native salmonids would not be what it is today.
+Without Dr. Behnke’s passion, vision, knowledge, and hard work, our understanding of wild native salmonids would not be what it is today.

 Native Fish Coalition is a nonpartisan, grassroots donor-funded, non-profit organization dedicated to the conservation, preservation and restoration of wild native fish.
 While most of our members are avid fly fishers, our focus is not limited to so-called “gamefish.”
 We are however primarily - but not exclusively - focused on salmonids, and the reason for this is twofold: Salmonids are often the species that are most threatened, and what is good for these native “indicator species” is good for all native fish.

 It is the belief of Native Fish Coalition that no stream, river, pond or lake is truly healthy or “restored” until its full complement of native species is intact and it is devoid of non-native species and hatchery-raised fish.
 While clean water and healthy riparian zones are a necessary foundation for establishing healthy ecosystems, they are not an absolute indication of overall ecological health.

 While the complete restoration of native species assemblages and the removal of nonnative fish is not always attainable, it is our goal.

 The purpose for forming Native Fish Coalition was to address issues that fall through the cracks.
 Our goal is to work with like-minded entities to best utilize our skills and resources to promote meaningful reform even when that means challenging the status quo, and to bridge the gap between fish and water conservation organizations, as well as other groups.